 The lessons themselves aren’t so different than Duolingo.
 Neither is the most exciting thing you’ll use to study a language.

-Both platforms use similar exercises, such as matching pictures to words, translations, organizing sentences, and so on.
+Both platforms’ lessons have you do things like matching pictures to words, translations, organizing sentences, and so on.

-Duolingo teaches the language by having users complete lots of exercises while including few explanations.
+Duolingo teaches the language by having users complete lots of exercises, offering few explanations.
 Babbel teaches the language in a much more traditional manner, sort of like you’d expect within a classroom.

 This means they’ll take the time to explain grammar and how the language is used much more explicitly instead of just expecting you to pick it up on your own.

-I personally prefer this method as it makes it easier for me to have a deeper understanding of the language as a whole.
+I personally prefer this method as it makes it easier for me to achieve a deeper understanding of the language as a whole.

 Another major advantage of Babbel compared to Duolingo is its focus on conversational language that you’re likely to use in real life.
 Babbel doesn’t teach you to make lots of silly sentences that you’ll never use.
 Instead, you’ll learn to say things that you’ll actually need.

-Babbel also doesn’t have the same issues with regard to sentence recordings that Duolingo does.
-Whereas Duolingo’s recordings often sound unnatural, Babbel’s audio sounds just like you’d expect to hear if you were visiting that country.
+Babbel also doesn’t have the same audio issues that Duolingo does.
+Whereas Duolingo’s recordings often sound unnatural, Babbel’s audio sounds authentic and natural.

 Babbel does have some game-like elements, but they don’t take it as far as Duolingo does.
 For those who struggle with motivation, this could make it a bit less fun and more challenging to study regularly.

 It’s not until you start to dig a bit deeper that you see how these two platforms differ.
 It’s the content itself that really differentiates these two online language courses.

 Duolingo is amazing for a free resource.
-They make learning more fun and less intimidating.
-They offer a ton of languages and teach them through lots of exercises.
-While there’s plenty of room for improvement, the fact that they make language learning accessible to people all over the world is incredible.
+It makes learning more fun and less intimidating.
+It also offers a ton of languages and teaches them through lots of entertaining exercises.
+While there’s plenty of room for improvement, the fact that it makes language learning accessible to people all over the world is incredible.